sahaniaditya/shopping-assistant/README.md

 ## 📋 Project Overview

-This project is a cutting-edge **AI-powered shopping assistant** that revolutionizes the online shopping experience for Walmart customers.
+This project is a cutting-edge **AI-powered shopping assistant** that revolutionizes the online shopping experience for  customers.
 Built with **Next.js**, **TypeScript**, and **Tailwind CSS**, it combines advanced AI capabilities, deep product research, voice interaction, and seamless checkout processes to create an unparalleled e-commerce platform.

 ---